DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/03_genres_of_publication.md

 - Visuals are secondary (images refer to texts)
 - Often longer texts
 - Often with a standardised structure
+- Often with complex referencing (footnotes, endnotes, cross-references, citations, bibliographies, keyword and name indexes, list of illustrations, glossaries, table of contents)

 **Going electronic: Advantages and issues**